Hyakujuu Sentai Gaoranger: Highness Duke Orgs

 The second Highness Duke to be awakened, in response to Shuten's failure, he was effeminate with a nose-like face and ear-like projections on his back.
 Obsessed with collecting beautiful items, he is the one who awakens Rouki.
 He uses a magic mirror to see things at a distance and carries a fan as his weapon.
 Through Rouki, Ura gains the four Power Animal orbs that Rouki had stolen and uses them to create Chimera Org.
 However, the Org is beaten by the newly transformed Gao Silver, who also kills Ura.
 But Ura's crown survived and, after TsueTsue used it to briefly become Onihime, Ura regenerates himself from it.
 From there, Ura cultivates the displaced Thousand-Year Evil, making it stronger with each host he creates for it.
 Soon enough, Ura captures Gao Silver to have him reabsorb the evil power.
 However, after Gao Silver rejects it, Ura is able to absorb it to evolve into a more powerful form called Ultimate Form Ura (ウラ究極体, Ura Kyūkyokutai) which was his actual plan from the beginning.
-With his new power, Ura kills the Gaorangers with only Kakeru and Shirogane the sole survivors of the first attack.
+With his new power, Ura kills the Gaorangers with only Kakeru and Tsukumaro the sole survivors of the first attack.
 The two Gaorangers try to fight Ura on their own until the others provide Gao Red with the Falcon Summoner and Gao Falcon as Gao God revives them to aid in forming Gao Icarus, engaging in a dogfight before purging his body of the Thousand-Year Evil with Icarus Dynamite.
 Restored to normal, Ura is wounded by Gao Silver who destroys his crown so Ura would be killed for good by the Gaorangers' Hyakuujuuken.
 Ura was later resurrected, fighting Gao Silver and Gao White in a vain attempt to protect the green idol in the forest that powers the barrier protecting the Matrix.
 Though he was killed, TsueTsue uses the Org Heart to fuse him with the others to create Senki.
-Ura is voiced by Tamotsu Nishiwaki.